 |5 < 6 years

 Add the two results to calculate the total duration of your resignation period.

 Your contract started after 01.01.2014

-For new contracts starting as from 01.01.2014, the resignation period needs to be calculated following the new legislation.
+For new contracts starting from 01.01.2014, the resignation period needs to be calculated following the new legislation.

 Time to sit down with your boss and explain your decision.
-It's not uncommon to experience a mixture of emotions.
-Guilt, is often the first - they'll think I've deserted them!
-Anxiety then sets in.
-You imagine the moment when you tell your boss you're leaving and you try to visualize their expression and reaction.
-The notice period?
-How will they treat me?
-What if they try to convince me to stay?
-What if they don't?
-You may feel sad about the friends that you will leave behind.
+It's common to experience a mixture of emotions, with guilt usually being the first one.
+Next up are all the different questions you start asking yourself, like: “How will they treat me?”, “What if they try to convince me to stay?”, “What if they don't?”, … You may feel sad about the friends and colleagues that you will leave behind.

-- Keep it confidential - your boss will appreciate being the one to decide who else to tell, how and when to break the news
+- Keep it confidential - your boss will appreciate being the one to decide who else to tell, how and when to break the news to the entire company.

 - Be sure of your reasons for leaving - if necessary, rehearse them.

 - If you don't want to share where you're going next, you're perfectly within your rights to keep this to yourself.